What is Platelet-Rich Plasma or PRP?

 1) Expect some pain after treatment for a few days.This is normal.
 This pain is due to the inflammation generated by the platelets, and is part of the healing response.

 2) Use Tylenol 3 (1 or 2 tablets every 4 – 6 hours as needed), or Tramadol 50 mg tablets (1 tablet every 4 to 6 hours as needed for pain).
-These pills may make you drowsy, so be careful about driving or operating equipment if you need to take them.
+These pills may make you drowsy, so it is best not to use them if you will be driving or operating equipment.
 Use epsom salt baths and re-heatable beanbags as needed.

 3) Take it very easy for a few days.
 Don’t use narcotics (Tylenol 3 or Tramadol) if you don’t need them.
 They can cause constipation, so increase the fibre in your diet and take a laxative if needed.

-4) DO NOT USE NON-STEROIDAL ANTI-INFLAMATORY DRUGS (NSAIDs like ibuprofen or naproxen), or full dose ASPIRIN for at least the next week - two weeks.
+4) DO NOT USE NON-STEROIDAL ANTI-INFLAMATORY DRUGS (NSAIDs like ibuprofen or naproxen), or full dose ASPIRIN for at least the next 3 - 7 days.
 This is very important and will negate the effects of the PRP by preventing the inflammation needed for repair, to start the healing process.
 (If you take low dose Aspirin 81 mg per day, you should continue this).
 DO NOT SMOKE!

 5) After the first 2 - 3 days, the temporary pain increase will lessen.
 You will have some days where the pain is worse and others when it is improved.
 This is a good response.

-• For the first 2 days, you should very little activity like short walks.
+• For the first 2 days, you should do a little activity like short walks - keep moving but no formal exercises.

-• On day 7 - 14 start doing negative eccentric exercise with the limb.
-This means apply resistance while the muscle is lengthening, with no resistance while the muscle is shortening.
+• On day 7 - 14 start doing isometric exercises with the limb.
 Gradually increase resistance.
 It is vital to move the limb to stimulate proper healing, but it is also so important to increase your activity GRADUALLY.
 Cross train for your cardio workout as you are able.
 (Swim, deep water running, upper body bike, recumbent bike, elliptical, walk etc).

 • Formal physiotherapy should start during the second week.

-8) Some like to repeat the PRP in a month.
-However, you won't really know your response to PRP (regenerative changes) prior to three months.
+8) Some like to repeat the PRP in about 6 weeks.
+However, you won't really know your response to PRP (regenerative changes) prior to two or three months.
 Do not use any NSAIDS/ anti-inflammatory pills for the week before your next injection.

 9) Follow up need is variable.
-Sometimes it is very helpful to have trigger point or perineural injections to the surrounding area about a week or two later, if you have any discomfort.
-Others do well by following the "activity" instructions in # 6 above.
+Sometimes it is very helpful to have trigger point or nerve block injections to the surrounding area about a week or two later, if you have any on-going discomfort.
+Others do well by following the "activity" instructions in # 6 above or the detailed handout attached above.
 Please discuss with us which follow up will be best for you.

 1) Expect some pain after treatment for a few days.This is normal.
 This pain is due to the inflammation generated by the platelets, and is part of the healing response.

 2) Use Tylenol 3 (1 or 2 tablets every 4 – 6 hours as needed), or Tramadol 50 mg tablets (1 tablet every 4 to 6 hours as needed for pain).
-These pills may make you drowsy, so be careful about driving or operating equipment if you need to take them.
+These pills may make you drowsy, so it is best not to use them if you will be driving or operating equipment.
 Use epsom salt baths and re-heatable beanbags as needed.

 3) Take it very easy for a few days.
 Don’t use narcotics (Tylenol 3 or Tramadol) if you don’t need them.
 They can cause constipation, so increase the fibre in your diet and take a laxative if needed.

-4) DO NOT USE NON-STEROIDAL ANTI-INFLAMATORY DRUGS (NSAIDs like ibuprofen or naproxen), or full dose ASPIRIN for at least the next week - two weeks.
+4) DO NOT USE NON-STEROIDAL ANTI-INFLAMATORY DRUGS (NSAIDs like ibuprofen or naproxen), or full dose ASPIRIN for at least the next 3 - 7 days.
 This is very important and will negate the effects of the PRP by preventing the inflammation needed for repair, to start the healing process.
 (If you take low dose Aspirin 81 mg per day, you should continue this).
 DO NOT SMOKE!

 5) After the first 2 - 3 days, the temporary pain increase will lessen.
 You will have some days where the pain is worse and others when it is improved.
 This is a good response.

-• For the first 2 days, you should very little activity like short walks.
+• For the first 2 days, you should do a little activity like short walks - keep moving but no formal exercises.

-• On day 7 - 14 start doing negative eccentric exercise with the limb.
-This means apply resistance while the muscle is lengthening, with no resistance while the muscle is shortening.
+• On day 7 - 14 start doing isometric exercises with the limb.
 Gradually increase resistance.
 It is vital to move the limb to stimulate proper healing, but it is also so important to increase your activity GRADUALLY.
 Cross train for your cardio workout as you are able.
 (Swim, deep water running, upper body bike, recumbent bike, elliptical, walk etc).

 • Formal physiotherapy should start during the second week.

-8) Some like to repeat the PRP in a month.
-However, you won't really know your response to PRP (regenerative changes) prior to three months.
+8) Some like to repeat the PRP in about 6 weeks.
+However, you won't really know your response to PRP (regenerative changes) prior to two or three months.
 Do not use any NSAIDS/ anti-inflammatory pills for the week before your next injection.

 9) Follow up need is variable.
-Sometimes it is very helpful to have trigger point or perineural injections to the surrounding area about a week or two later, if you have any discomfort.
-Others do well by following the "activity" instructions in # 6 above.
+Sometimes it is very helpful to have trigger point or nerve block injections to the surrounding area about a week or two later, if you have any on-going discomfort.
+Others do well by following the "activity" instructions in # 6 above or the detailed handout attached above.
 Please discuss with us which follow up will be best for you.